Bands and Performing Groups: Klezmer, Jewish, and Related or Derivative musics

 Borderlands Klezmer Band is now known as Klezmopolitans, Tucson, AZ.

-di bostoner klezmer is a trio of talented musicians (with talented friends if your occasion requires a larger group!).
+di bostoner klezmer di bostoner klezmer, based in New England, is the trio consisting of Dobe (Dena) Ressler, clarinet, Cory Pesaturo, world accordion champion, and Mark Hamilton (also of the Klezmer Conservatory Band).
+We know lots of other musicians - so our band expands.
 We play a full range of klezmer, traditional Jewish, Hasidic and Israeli music - with swing on the side.
-Weddings, bar and bas mitzves, public concerts, holiday celebrations, nursing homes, kids' camps, and concert experiences round out our resume.
-Our CD, "nakhes fun klezmer" was released in 2004.
+Weddings, public concerts, holiday celebrations, nursing homes, kids' camps, concert experiences and bar and bas mitzves (Sundays but not Shabos) round out our resume.
+Take a listen to our CD, "nakhes fun klezmer" was released in 2004.
 Tel: 781-643-1957.
 Web: www.yiddishmusic.com.
-E-mail di bostoner klezmer.
 (Dena "Dobe" Ressler)

 The Brandeis-Bardin International Klezmer Ensemble is now known as .
 A CD is available released under the original name.
 (Jordan Charnofsky)

 Brass Hebraica is a unique brass quintet consisting of two trumpets, trombone, horn and tuba playing primarily Judaica or Jewish composers.
-Based in Connecticut, we can be reached at 203-268-6040 or by mail at: Brass Hebraica att.: Gary Knepler, Trombone at 108 Governor Trumbull Way, Trumbull, CT; E-mail Brass Hebraica.
+Based in Connecticut, we can be reached at 203-268-6040 or by mail at: Brass Hebraica att.: Gary Knepler, Trombone at 108 Governor Trumbull Way, Trumbull, CT.

 to top of page To top of page